V2.113 Bodies corporate

 • bodies incorporated under other Acts of Parliament, such as the Building Societies Acts, the Industrial and Provident Societies Acts, the Credit Unions Act and the Further and Higher Education Act

-• with effect from 6 April 2001, limited liability partnerships registered under the Limited Liability Partnerships Act 2000
+• from 6 April 2001, limited liability partnerships registered under the Limited Liability Partnerships Act 2000

-• with effect from 7 October 2004, Societas Europaea
+• from 7 October 2004, Societas Europaea and UK Societas

 HMRC also regards Anglican parochial church councils in England as bodies corporate.
 The status of other church councils is determined on an individual basis3.

-Supplies made prior to incorporation of a body corporate
+Supplies made before incorporation of a body corporate

 To continue reading